zoeylove/Multi-cam-Multi-map-VILO/Multi-cam-Multi-map-VIO/README.md

 ## Introduction

-This repository contains the source code of the algorithm **Multi-cam-Multi-map-VIO** (Multi-camera Multiple Maps Based VIO), which consistently fuses multiple maps into VIO to improve its performance.
+This repository contains the source code of the algorithm **Multi-cam-Multi-map-VIO**, which consistently fuses multiple maps into VIO to improve its performance.
 This algorithm is based on [C-MIMB-VIO](https://github.com/zhuqingzhang/C-MIMB-VIO) and extends it to support multi-camera setups.

 ## Installation
 This repository is currently only support ROS1.
 All the dependencies is the as those in Open-VINS.
 You can follow the guidance of [Open-VINS Installation](https://docs.openvins.com/gs-installing.html) to install the dependencies.